 - Solar water heating systems contain a solar collector that faces the sun and either heats water directly or heats a "working fluid" that, in turn, is used to heat water.
-For more information on installing a solar water heating system, please see the CSI Solar Thermal section of the Go Solar California website.
+For more information on installing a solar water heating system, please see the California Solar Initiative (CSI).

 - Transpired solar collectors, or "solar walls," use solar energy to preheat ventilation air for a building.